 Most Popular Itineraries for Belgium

 Brussels Signature showcases the main highlights of the capital, Brussels, as well as day trips to Ghent and Bruges.
-Highlights of Brussels & Amsterdam extends the journey into Amsterdam to explore the Dutch capital.
+Highlights of Brussels & Amsterdam extend the journey into Amsterdam to explore the Dutch capital.
 World War I Battlefields: Lille to Lille is a history-specific journey through Northeastern France and Belgium to visit memorials and battlefields from World War I, including Amiens, Ypres, the Somme, and Vimy Ridge.

 2 Dec 2020, 6:54 p.m.